-Mondrian was seeing the Netherlands when World War I broke out and averted his return to Paris.
-Throughout the war years in Hollandhe reduced his colours and geometric shapes and devised his nonobjective Neoplastic design.
-Back in 1917 Mondrian became one of the founders of De Stijl.
-The group, formed by Theo van Doesburg, Bart van der Leck, and Georges Vantongerloo, continued on its own principles and rules of abstraction and simplification outside painting and sculpture to industrial and graphic design.
+Mondrian saw the Netherlands when World War I broke out and averted his return to Paris.
+Throughout the war years in Hollande reduced his colours and geometric shapes and devised his nonobjective Neoplastic design.
+Back in 1917, Mondrian became one of the founders of De Stijl.
+The group, formed by Theo van Doesburg, Bart van der Leck, and Georges Vantongerloo, continued on its principles and rules of abstraction and simplification outside painting and sculpture to industrial and graphic design.
 Mondrian's essays on abstract art were printed in the periodical De Stijl.
-Back in July 1919 he returned to Paris; there that he exhibited De Stijl in 1923, but withdrew from the team after van Doesburg reintroduced diagonal elements into his job around 1925.
+Back in July 1919, he returned to Paris; there that he exhibited De Stijl in 1923, but withdrew from the team after van Doesburg reintroduced diagonal elements into his job around 1925.
 Back in 1930, Mondrian revealed with Cercle et Carré (Circle and Square) and in 1931 united Abstraction-Création.